Yagoona - Birrong

 Yagoona - Birrong has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 44 projects expected to influence the area.
-Notable projects include Henry Lawson Drive Upgrade Program, Power Supply Upgrade at Yagoona Station, and developments at 25-29 Rookwood Road Yagoona and 283-289 Cooper Road Redevelopment.
-The following list details those most likely to be relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 33 projects that are expected to impact the area.
+Notable projects include the Henry Lawson Drive Upgrade Program, Power Supply Upgrade - Yagoona Station, 25-29 Rookwood Road Yagoona, and 283-289 Cooper Road Redevelopment.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.